 In May of 2022, i3 Health conducted a survey of 230 oncology nurses at the Oncology Nursing Society (ONS) 47th Annual Congress in Anaheim, California, to assess nurses' familiarity and desire to understand genetic evaluation and counseling and LGBTQIA+ cancer care.

 Genetic evaluation and counseling are ways for patients to better understand their genome and how their DNA might be able to warn them, and even their family, about their risks to certain cancers and diseases.
-There are a variety of types of genetic testing, including presymptomatic and predictive testing, diagnostic testing, carrier testing, prenatal testing, newborn screening, preimplantation testing, and pharmacogenetics.
 These types of procedures can be highly beneficial to current and potential cancer patients to better understand their needs.
 Oncology nurses must be aware of these kinds of tests and how this knowledge can improve their patients' lives.

 Out of the 230 oncology nurses surveyed at ONS Congress, 83% reported seeing patients who might benefit from a referral for genetic evaluation.
 Even with most nurses recognizing this benefit, only 23% reported a high confidence in identifying patients in their ability to identify individuals who might benefit from a cancer genetics referral; 39% reported moderate confidence; 31% reported slight confidence; and 7% reported no confidence.
 Overall, 70% of oncology nurses surveyed reported they would like to receive education on the subject to enhance their practice.